open-mmlab/mmagic/docs/en/install.rst

 ############

 MMEditing is a Python toolbox based on `PyTorch`_ and `MMCV`_.
-Currently, MMEditing works on Linux, Windows, and macOS.
+Currently, MMEditing works on Linux, Windows, macOS, and on both CPUs and GPUs.
-This page describes some best practices for installing MMEditing.
+This page describes some best practices for installing the software stack.

 If you have difficulties installing MMEditing, please feel free to `open a discussion <https://github.com/open-mmlab/mmediting/discussions>`_ and describe the error as well as the steps you have tried.
 The community are happy to help.